 Visits during school hours by non-Network Support or other Rocketship staff members should be arranged with the teacher and Principal (or designee) in advance.
 Teacher conferences should be arranged by appointment in advance and must be scheduled to take place during non-instructional time.

-Parents/guardians who want to visit a classroom during school hours must first obtain written approval from the classroom teacher and the Principal or designee.
+Parent/guardians who want to visit a classroom during school hours should first obtain approval from the classroom teacher and the Principal or designee.
+Classroom observations should be requested in advance and are approved at the Principal or designee's discretion.

 No electronic listening or recording device may be used by students or visitors in a classroom without the teacher's and Principal's written permission.
+Failure to abide by this is a violation of this Policy and may subject a visitor to losing his/her privilege to be on campus in accordance with Section III above.